Watch the acclaimed TEDx talk: What Do We Know About the Generation After Millennials? The talk received a rousing standing ovation!

 Meet Gen Z: The Generation After Millennials

 The generation after Millennials has arrived.
 At The Center, we call this new generation Gen Z, but they've also been called iGen, Founders, and Centennials.
 Born in 1996 and after, this emerging generation brings a new worldview and different expectations as customers, employees, and citizens.
+Scroll down this page for the findings from our 2016 national study on Gen Z. Click here to go to our most recent Gen Z study findings, released in 2017.

 While most people think the generation after Millennials consists of only kids, the truth is that the oldest members of Gen Z and iGen are now up to age 20.
 They are the newest entrants to the workplace and voting booth and will soon become the fastest growing group of employees and customers.